ithinkandicode/bloodstained-tools/Serializer/README.md

   1. Drag and drop the file/folder containing BIN files onto  **3 - Rename bin to UASSET.bat**

-**WARNING:** This process will delete the original uasset files, even if there is no bin file to replace it.
-Make sure you keep backups of the original uasset files as part of your modding workflow.
+**WARNING:** The bulk renamer will delete original uasset files, even if there is no bin file to replace them.
+Keep separate backups of the original, unmodified uasset files, and don't use the bulk renamer on the same file/folder as your JSON and original uasset (instead, copy/move the bin to the folder you use for packaging your mod into a .pak file, then then drop that folder onto the batch script).

 ## Additional Tools